 Predictive lead scoring also removes the bias and human error sometimes found in traditional lead scoring, where certain behaviors may be weighted subjectively.
 This may simply be due to the fact that different people react differently to different stimuli (e.g., a sales email), which can be uncovered by machine learning models.

 Perhaps most importantly, predictive lead scoring can be done automatically and at scale.
 This marketing automation can automatically predict the conversion probability of new leads in real-time, while traditional methods would require additional manual work with every new lead.
+In addition, because predictive lead scoring relies on data and machine learning, it can be updated and improved over time with new data.
+This is in contrast to traditional methods, which require time-consuming manual updates.

 The first consideration of whether lead scoring is right for you is: do you actually have enough leads to make it worthwhile?
 If you’re still at an early stage of your business journey, you’re still likely to be in the process of working out what constitutes a qualified lead in the first place.